-The Corporation must constantly replenish depleted inventory through deliveries of merchandise from suppliers to its warehouses, distribution center and directly to stores by various means of transportation, including shipments by sea, train and truck.
+The Corporation must constantly replenish depleted inventory through deliveries of merchandise from suppliers to its warehouses, distribution centre and directly to stores by various means of transportation, including shipments by sea, train and truck.
 Also, as a result of its reliance on third-party carriers, the Corporation is subject to carrier disruptions and increased costs due to factors beyond its control.
 Long-term disruptions in the distribution network and to the national and international transportation infrastructure that lead to delays or interruptions of service could materially adversely affect the Corporation's business and financial results.

-With the addition of a new 500,000 square foot warehouse in Fiscal 2017, management believes that the Corporation's facilities will provide the required capacity to cost-effectively support new store openings in the near future.
-However, over the longer term, the Corporation may need additional warehouse and distribution center capacity.
-If the Corporation does not plan efficiently for increased capacity, or is unable to locate sites for new warehouses and distribution centers, either for sale or for rent, on favorable terms, or is unable to commission new warehousing or distribution operations on a timely basis, the Corporation may not be able to successfully execute its growth strategy or may incur additional costs, which could materially adversely affect its business and financial results.
+With the addition of a new 500,000 square foot warehouse in Fiscal 2017 and the recently announced plans to expand the Montreal-area distribution centre, management believes that the Corporation's facilities will provide the required capacity to cost-effectively support new store openings in the near future.
+However, over the longer term, the Corporation may need additional warehouse and distribution centre capacity.
+If the Corporation does not plan efficiently for increased capacity, or is unable to locate new sites, either for sale or for rent, on favorable terms, or is unable to commission new warehousing or distribution operations on a timely basis, the Corporation may not be able to successfully execute its growth strategy or may incur additional costs, which could materially adversely affect its business and financial results.